-The construction of living fences in rural areas of northern [34,35] and southern [136] of Mexico is common and has several objectives.
+The construction of living fences in rural areas of northern [25,27] and southern [98] Mexico is common and has several objectives.
 Live fences serve as a barrier to natural elements and prevent entry to private property.
-The use of live fences is less expensive than the construction of block and cement fences, and it contributes to beautification of the property.
+The utilization of live fences is less expensive than the construction of block and cement fences, and it contributes to the beautification of the property.
 Due to their large size, uniform structure and durable leaves and thorns, the succulent species of the Asparagaceae, Cactaceae and Fouqueriaceae families are the most frequently used as live fences.
-The most used species in Iturbide are Mytrillocactus geometrizans, Agave americana, Yucca filifera, Y. treculeana and Fouquieria spelendens.
-The rich diversity of columnar cacti used as living fences is manifested in the south-central region of southern Mexico, where at least 14 species of cacti are used as components of living fences: Escontria chiotilla, Myrtillocactus geometrizans, M. schenkii, Pachycereus hollianus, Polaskia chende, P. chichipe, Stenocereus griseus, S. stellatus, S. treleasi, S. fricii, S. queretaroensis, S. quevedonis, S. beneckeiand, and S. satnaleyii [136].
-The light green and yellow-bordered leaves of A. americana var. americana can reach up to 2.5 m length and their scape (peduncle) can measure up to 4.5 m in height with extremely showy inflorescences in yellow panicles that attract multiple pollinators.
-Agave americana is also cultivated in Ecuador as a live fence to delimit land for grazing and farming [137].
-The flowers of this and other species of Agave are eaten cooked, including A. salmiana and A. mapisaga (called “gualumbos”), both species are two of the most commercialized flowers and with the largest number of ways of cooking in popular cuisine of origin Otomí, in the Center of Mexico (Pachuca, Hidalgo; [138]).
+The most used taxa in Iturbide are Mytrillocactus geometrizans, Agave americana, Yucca filifera, Y. treculeana and Fouquieria spelendens.
+The rich diversity of columnar cacti used as living fences is manifested in the south-central region of southern Mexico, where at least 14 taxa of cacti are exploited as components of living fences: Escontria chiotilla, Myrtillocactus geometrizans, M. schenkii, Pachycereus hollianus, Polaskia chende, P. chichipe, Stenocereus griseus, S. stellatus, S. treleasi, S. fricii, S. queretaroensis, S. quevedonis, S. beneckeiand, and S. satnaleyii [99].
+The light green and yellow-bordered leaves of A. americana var. americana can reach up to 2.5 m in length and their scape (peduncle) can measure up to 4.5 m in height with extremely showy inflorescences in yellow panicles that attract multiple pollinators.
+Agave americana is also cultivated in Ecuador as a live fence to delimit land for grazing and farming [97].
+The flowers of this and other species of Agave are eaten cooked, including A. salmiana and A. mapisaga (called “gualumbos”), both species are two of the most commercialized flowers and with the largest number of ways of cooking in popular cuisine of origin Otomí, in the Center of Mexico (Pachuca, Hidalgo; [100]).

 When live fences are constructed by planting Yucca plants directly adjacent to one another, they form a practically insurmountable barrier.
 Their resistant stems and thorny, leathery leaves cannot be easily broken by domestic cattle, and they reach up to 4 m in height.
-In addition, their flowers are edible and provide a delicious seasonal food; which are also consumed in the Center of the country in the State of Hidalgo [138].
-In drier areas of Iturbide, dried stems from Fouquieria splendens are widely used as barriers [139], as for instance, to fence goats and chickens.
+In addition, their flowers are edible and provide delicious seasonal food; which is also consumed in the Center of the country in the State of Hidalgo [100].
+In drier areas of Iturbide, dried stems from Fouquieria splendens are widely used as barriers, for instance, to fence goats and chickens.

-3.9.
+3.2.8.
 Dye